 That’s a lot.
 With last-minute hearings and votes taken at night without warning, it can be tough to stay alert to all legislative issues.

-But just because you’re involved in advocacy doesn’t mean you have to stay on top of every single issue.
+You don’t have to stay on top of every single issue because you’re an advocacy organization.
 Be picky with the advocacy and grassroots campaigns that you decide to get behind.
 Be sure to prioritize campaigns that your supporters are more likely to act on.
 That will impact your mission the most.

 7. Use a Tool to Track Legislative Progress